 The flavor of cruciferous vegetables is often slightly bitter, and you can identify them by their cross-shaped flowers with four petals.

-The bitter notes in these vegetables come from a phytonutrient that contains sulfur.
+The bitter taste in these vegetables comes from a phytonutrient that contains sulfur.
 This same phytonutrient gives them anti-cancer properties activated when the vegetable is chopped or chewed (2).

 God has a creative mind!
-Just 2 to 3 servings of cruciferous vegetables a week can lower your risk of cancer.
+Just 2-3 servings of cruciferous vegetables a week can lower your cancer risk.
 When consuming kale, it’s essential to purchase an organic variety.

 What we put into our bodies matters!
 Kale is on the EWG’s “Dirty Dozen” list, which means non-organic kinds have been tainted with pesticides (3).